ros-navigation/docs.nav2.org/setup_guides/algorithm/select_algorithm.rst

     planner_server:
       ros__parameters:
-        planner_plugins: ['GridBased']
+        planner_plugins: ['grid_based']
-        GridBased:
+        grid_based:
           plugin: 'nav2_navfn_planner::NavfnPlanner' # In Iron and older versions, "/" was used instead of "::"

 An example configuration of the planner server is shown above.
 The ``planner_plugins`` parameter accepts a list of mapped planner plugin names.
-For each plugin namespace defined in ``planner_plugins`` (``GridBased`` in our example), we specify the type of plugin to be loaded in the ``plugin`` parameter.
+For each plugin namespace defined in ``planner_plugins`` (``grid_based`` in our example), we specify the type of plugin to be loaded in the ``plugin`` parameter.
 Additional configurations must then be specified in this namespace based on the algorithm to be used.
 Please see the `Configuration Guide <https://docs.nav2.org/configuration/index.html>`_ for more details.

 Controller Server
 =================